Comment on page

 - Gameplay Length ... variable There are different approaches to gameplay trailers, from long in-depth dives or slices of the game to snappy quick-cutting sizzle reels of gameplay.
 What works best for your project is something a marketing partner could help you figure out or even a bit of peer review.

 The game description or the body of the Steam store page is likely the last thing your customer will see before committing to buy your play your game so you might think it needs the least amount of attention.

 The main description of your game is where classic SEO style optimization comes into play and this goes for Steam store search as well.
 This is the only long-form section of your store page so you have some more freedom in what you can do here.

 Step one should always be to check out your peers, what other store pages look like, what you like, what games like yours do, etc. When constructing your description treat it with the same attention to deliberate design that we hope you put into your game.

 - Create an outline early and work with your marketing team to construct a design that has the same deliberate attention to detail that your quality game design has.

 - Make natural use of your game's keywords throughout

 - Negative space is your friend

-- Use gifs ... they are eye catching ... but keep them short, clean and light wight as Steam already loads like a lame dog most of the time
+- Use gifs ... they are eye-catching ... but keep them short, clean and lightweight as Steam already loads like a lame dog most of the time

-- Mention your wider community, Steam Community Hub, Discord, whatever it is you have and actively use, encourage the reader to join.
+- Mention your wider community, Steam Community Hub, Discord, or whatever it is you have and actively use, and the encourage reader to join.
 Many gamers window shop quite a bit before they buy so engaging them and keeping them engaged is a common and effective strategy.